TheEdgeWalker/SurvivalShooterSaveLoad/README.md

 On save, all the above GameObjects are searched by tag or by name, and serialized into JSON.
 On load, the deserialized Score/Player/EnemyManagers data are applied to the GameObjects on the scene, but for Monsters, they are Instantiated first, and then the deserialized data is applied.

+# Third attempt: Attach a Serializable component to relevant GameObjects
+(TBD)

 # Conclusion
 I have successfully implemented a functional save/load system for Survival Shooter Tutorial.